APhA Student Leadership Awards

 All nominees must be members of APhA-ASP who are currently in their next to the last year of graduation from an accredited school or college of pharmacy.
 An accumulated grade point average of 2.75 (on a 4.0 scale) must be maintained.
 Members of the APhA-ASP National Executive Committee are not eligible for nomination.
 Chapters may nominate only one candidate per year.

 The nominator is responsible for submitting the award nomination packet online via Formsite.
-The deadline for nomination materials is November 1.
+The deadline for nomination materials has been extended to December 1st.
 The award nomination packet includes:

 - Nomination form